Internal

 TestParticle.getB_tokamak_profileMethod

 Reconstruct the magnetic field distribution from a safe factor(q) profile.
-The formulations are from the book "Tokamak 4th Edition" by John Wesson.
+Reference: Tokamak, 4th Edition, John Wesson.

 Arguments